josefmonje/html-css-and-basic-bootstrap/chapter1.md

 <title>Hello, world!</title>
 <h1>Hello, world!</h1>
 ```
-* The text above should be saved into a file with a `.html` extension then viewed in a browser.
+> *The text above should be saved into a file with a `.html` extension then viewed in a browser*

 Using Hyper Text Markup Language, markup tags or HTML Elements are used to declare that this document is HTML, it has a properly tagged title and has some content.